Connall1234/project5readme/README.md

 3. Attempt to submit the form.

 **Expected Result**:
-- The system should display an error message indicating why the password is invalid, such as "Password is too close to username" or "Passwords do not match."
+- The system should display an error message indicating why the password is invalid, such as "Password is too similar to username" or "The two password fields didn't match."
 - The user should be prompted to correct the errors before submitting the form.

 **Example**:
 - **Error Message for Password Too Close to Username**: "The password is too similar to the username."
 - **Error Message for Mismatched Passwords**: "The two password fields didn't match."
-- **Error Message for Username taken**: "A user with that username already exists."
+- **Error Message for Username Taken**: "A user with that username already exists."
+- **Error Message for Password Too Common**: "This password is too common."

 **Image**: